How To Make Your Home Feel Like A Resort

-Summer is almost here, and with it, vacations.
-Or … vacation fomo.
-Dreading a season of watching your friends and everyone on Instagram jet to Mexico, Mykonos, the South of France and Sicily when your passport will stay tucked away is understandable, but there is something you can do: bring the resort to you.
-It might sound daunting, but it’s surprising what even small touches can do to refresh your space and make it feel like a relaxing sanctuary.
+Before we know it, summer will be here.
+But what would normally be a season highlighted by traveling will probably look very different this year.
+Instead of Mexico, Mykonos, the South of France or Sicily, the most popular destination may be … your own home.
+Lamenting the fact that your passport will need to stay tucked away is understandable, but there is something you can do: bring the resort to you.
+It might sound daunting, but it’s surprising what even small touches can do to refresh your space and make it feel like a relaxing sanctuary — all the more needed in these times.
 Plus, when summer’s over, you’ll still be able to bask in the luxe surrounds you’ve created for yourself.
-We asked Associate Home & Art Director Brittany Gersh and Merchandising Manager Mariel McCarter to draw on inspiration from summer travels and their home decor expertise as a guide.
+We asked Associate Home & Art Director Brittany Gersh and Merchandising Manager Mariel McCarter to draw on inspiration from past summer travels and their home decor expertise to create a guide.

 Thoroughly Chic Throw Pillows